ascii-boxes/boxes/pages/faq.md

    level=3 slug="q6"
    text="Q. 6.
 Character Encoding" %}

 Since v2.0.0, *boxes* supports different character encodings for input/output text.
+Since v2.3.0, the config file is UTF-8, which allows for box drawing characters, and in addition, ANSI color codes are supported.\\
-The config file, however, is still ASCII (we are working on that). *boxes* normally picks up your system encoding, which on most systems, is simply UTF-8.
+*boxes* normally picks up your system encoding, which on most systems, is simply UTF-8.
 You can override this behavior with `-n`. *boxes* shows what it thinks is the system encoding when you call `boxes -h` - the displayed default value for `-n` is the system encoding.

 {% comment %} ---------------------------------------------------------------------------------------- {% endcomment %}